tgorordo/pages.uoregon.edu/README.md

 author: "**Thomas (Tom) C. Gorordo**"
 ---

 Welcome to [my](https://cas.uoregon.edu/directory/profiles/all/tgorordo) academic page!
-See also my main [personal site](https://tom.ket.dev).
+See also my [personal site](https://tom.ket.dev).

 It's under construction at the moment, so many links do not terminate correctly - check back later.